EF2-ITR Program 2022 2023 (Current EFs)

 - Verification from a health professional that the student has been immunized against: Hepatitis B, and Rubella (MMR-measles, mumps, rubella vaccine) and evidence of a negative tuberculin test, within six months of application or adequate follow-up in the case of a positive test.

-- Submit program application with a $3000 deposit non-refundable (WAIVED)
+- Submit program application

 - Externship Extramural Facility Instruction for Supervising Dentist